 On the beach, the sun moved from a bright white to a muted orange as my party day crawled toward dusk.
 I sat in silence on the rocks and watched the light recede.

-At my back, on a small hill 30 yards from shore, a dozen traditional Hawaiian outrigger canoes rested under a thatched roof A-frame, their bows pointed to the west as if saluting the setting sun.
+At my back, on a small hill, 30 yards from shore, a dozen traditional Hawaiian outrigger canoes rested under a thatched roof A-frame, their bows pointed to the west as if saluting the setting sun.
 A local man kept watch over the beach and the Keauhou Paddling Club’s floating treasures.

 Every time I was there, during the four years I lived on the island of Hawaii, I saw him sitting by the canoes, above the crashing waves on his ancestral land.
-Gazing to the ocean, he appeared to be in a trance.
+Gazing at the ocean, he appeared to be in a trance.
 I loved watching his long white beard rise and fall like a sail in the ocean breeze.

 Occasionally, rising from his chair, he’d shuffle across the road to the beach and in one effortless, graceful move, dive in.
 Before long, he’d return to his perch.
-In time, I learned his sitting area was surrounded by the graves of his ancestors’ – buried in the sparse green areas between lava rock.
+In time, I learned his sitting area was surrounded by the graves of his ancestors – buried in the sparse green areas between lava rocks.
 Some of the graves brushed up next to fruit gardens and others bordered the narrow beach access road.